SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 evidence.
 Where the communication protocol used between the TSM and the device is SPDM, this digest is for an artifact containing the SPDM measurements exchange, request and response transcript.
-For other communication protocols, this digest is for an artifact containing measurements report by the device.
+For other communication protocols, this digest is for an artifact containing measurements reported by the device.

 This attribute MUST be present in a CCA device entry.